- Home

 How do we experience time?

-According to cognitive neuroscientist, Martin Wiener, we experience the passage of time at different rates.
+According to cognitive neuroscientist Martin Wiener, we experience the passage of time at different rates.
 Time can speed up or slow down depending on our focus, our environment, or the familiarity of an experience.
 It can also be affected by factors like age, mood, and stress levels.

-For example, studies by psychologist and pioneering brain researcher Robert E. Ornstein in the 1960s revealed that time passes more slowly when we process a greater amount of information.
+For example, studies by psychologist and brain researcher Robert E. Ornstein in the 1960s revealed that time passes more slowly when we process a greater amount of information.

 Information processing also helps to explain why age can affect our perception of time.
 Our early years are full of stimulating first-time experiences, which can make time feel as though it’s passing more slowly.
 Whereas, with age, the world becomes more familiar and we may pay less attention to our surroundings and absorb less new information, making time feel as though it’s moving faster.